mmccroskey/Mist/README.md

 *(Graphic Goes Here)*

 The Public Database is where public data is stored.
-Every User can see every Record in the Container's single Public Database, and every User has full CRUD (Create, Read, Update, & Delete) access to all the Records in the Public Data.
+Every User can see every Record in the Container's single Public Database, and every User has full CRUD (Create, Read, Update, & Delete) access to all the Records in the Public Database.

 Each User also has their own individual Private Database and Shared Database.
 In contrast to the Public Database, Private and Shared Databases are only accessible to the User with which they're associated.
-Only that User can see the Records in that Database at all, and that User has full CRUD access to those Records.
+Only that User can see the Records in that Database, and that User has full CRUD access to those Records.

 Therefore, all Users share the same Public Database, but each User has her own Private Database and her own Shared Database.
 And obviously, a particular Device can only be logged in as one iCloud User at any given time.
 Therefore, any instance of a CloudKit-enabled application running on a particular device will have access to exactly three databases: one public, one private, and one shared.